How Do I Know If My Cat Has a Urinary Tract Infection?

 And there’s a lot of different reasons for that occurring.
 Stress is one that can cause that to occur.
 Changes in their environment, the introduction of a new animal into the house, even a newborn child.
 But severe changes in moving within the household.
 If you’re doing remodeling or construction, all these things can impact your cat and cause a significant amount of stress which can then affect their water intake, reduction in urine, a higher concentration of the urine ending up with inflammation in the urinary tract.

-And then increasing the the water intake for your cat is a great way to help flush the system.
+And then increasing the water intake for your cat is a great way to help flush the system.

-Cats are strict carnivores.
-Their primary source of energy is protein, and so they have to eat a lot of protein.
-Protein requires hydrolysis in order to break it down.
-So you use water in the body to break down the protein, and that can cause them to be literally in a constant state of dehydration.
+down.
+So, you use water in the body to break down the protein, and that can cause them to be literally in a constant state of dehydration.

-Cats are not the best water drinkers.
-And so finding ways to entice your cat, whether it’s a fountain, if they like drinking out of the sink and having that running for them, sometimes mixing in some higher moisture content into the food, even, you know, some cats will enjoy a fresh can of tuna in spring water and draining that water out for your cat.
+running for them, sometimes mixing in some higher moisture content into the food, even, you know, some cats will enjoy a fresh can of tuna in spring water and draining that water out for your cat.

 Let us know if this video is helpful, if there’s any other topics that you’d like us to hit on, please leave a comment.
 Make sure to like and subscribe for future content.
 Thanks.